Aristotle-Metadata-Enterprises/django-garnett/README.md

 ## Warnings

 * `contains == icontains` For cross database compatibility reasons this library treats `contains` like `icontains`.
 I don't know why - https://www.youtube.com/watch?v=PgGNWRtceag
+* Due to how django sets admin form fields you will not get the admin specific widgets like `AdminTextAreaWidget` on translated fields in the django admin site by default.
+They can however be specified explicitly on the corresponding model form

 need to run tests like this for now: PYTHONPATH=../ ./manage.py shell